Andrei-Constantin-Programmer/LangfoodiAPI/Architectural Decisions/20240307_incorporation-of-signalr.md

 ## Consequences

 ### Positive
-- **Real-time updates** - Highly enhanced user experience and improved system visibility
+- **Real-time updates** - Highly enhanced user experience and improved system visibility.
-- **Improved responsiveness** - The users will get real-time feedback to their (and other users') actions
+- **Improved responsiveness** - The users will get real-time feedback to their (and other users') actions.

 ### Negative
-- **Increased complexity** - There will be some overhead in introducing this change and making sure existing functionality is integrated with SignalR
+- **Increased complexity** - There will be some overhead in introducing this change and making sure existing functionality is integrated with SignalR.